• Skip to primary navigation

 • Season, season, season!
 Don't skip seasoning the coconut flour for added flavor.

-• After dipping in egg wash, make sure to shake off any excess egg wash before placing in coconut, ensures a good coconut coating.
+• After dipping in egg wash, make sure to shake off any excess egg wash before placing in the coconut, ensures a good coconut coating.

-• Spray baking sheet with non-stick coconut oil spray, any spray works great.
+• Spray baking sheet with non-stick coconut oil spray; any spray works great.

 crispy baked coconut shrimp with spicy orange dipping sauce